Research Faculty Policies and Procedures (Policy 5010)

 Salary adjustments for research faculty are considered on an annual basis according to procedures and guidelines established by the University for faculty.

-A member of the research faculty cannot hold the title of assistant research professor for more than six years measured from the date of initial appointment and not including FMLA leave.
+A member of the research faculty cannot hold the title of assistant research professor for more than six (6) years measured from the date of initial appointment, not including a workload release or one or more authorized leaves of absence.
 An assistant research professor must therefore be approved for promotion before the end of the sixth year or seek a new position within the University or elsewhere.
 Maximum time in title does not apply to research faculty holding the titles of associate research professor or research professor.

 Criteria for promotion of research faculty are to be developed in advance of the need by the department or unit.
-The criteria for promotion must be approved by the department chair or unit supervisor and by the college dean, must be consistent with the general criteria given in section 2.5.2, and must be followed by the Promotion Committee for Research Faculty defined in section 2.8.5.
+The criteria for promotion must be approved by the department chair or unit supervisor and by the college dean, must be consistent with the general criteria given in Section 7.2, and must be followed by the Promotion Committee for Research Faculty defined in Section 10.